willharwood/subjectiveimmortality/subjective_immortality.md

 The common-sense view brings us to two plausible conclusions:

 <ol>
 <li><strong>Subjective transience.</strong> That experience is a momentary and singular phenomenon.
 Our actual subjective experience is to have a single experience, then disappear.
-(We could call this our “objective subjective experience”---a warning to the author of the importance of keeping things clear.)
+(We could call this our “objective subjective experience”, a warning to the author of the importance of keeping things clear.)
 The life of a person is like a film: a collection of frames, apparently related, in fact quite separate.
 Oblivion is not the end of life; it is the end of every scintila of experience.
 Subjective points that only from a distance make a continuous line.
 <li><strong>Subjective immortality.</strong> That experience continues for as long as experience exists, which is forever.
 Experience is always of a particular body, but it is not tethered to it.
 To paraphrase Emile Zola: subjective experience is a corner of creation seen through a body.
 If we are any experience, then we are all experience.
 </ol>

 So we have either transience or immortality.
 Either there is just one experience, or if there is more than one experience, there is no justification for there not being an infinite number.
 While we come round to subjective immortality again, it is no longer as a form of personal continuity.
 Experience is, and we are not separate from it.

-We are the part of the universe that is experience---whatever, wherever and whenever that happens to be.
+We are the part of the universe that is experience -- whatever, wherever and whenever that happens to be.